 Only partially.
 You can deduct a maximum of €2 per voucher as a business expense.
 The remainder (€8 out of €10) is not deductible, but is fully exempt from social security contributions and personal income tax.

-The three main official providers are Pluxee (formerly Sodexo), Edenred and Monizze.
+The three main official providers are Monizze, Pluxee (formerly Sodexo) and Edenred.

 Yes, in most cases.
 A salary increase of €178 can cost you up to three times as much as an employer, due to social security contributions and taxes.
 Meal vouchers are fully exempt from social security contributions and personal income tax, meaning you keep significantly more net.